 We hope accidents don’t happen, but things can go wrong — conditions can turn hazardous, participants may get injured.
-A trip leader draws on her/his training and experience to devise an appropriate plan and carries it out as safely and effectively as conditions permit.
-S/he is decisive and avoids lengthy debates.
+A trip leader draws on their training and experience to devise an appropriate plan and carries it out as safely and effectively as conditions permit.
 The leader manages the situation, directing others to essential tasks while maintaining an overview and thinking ahead to the next steps.
 The party is guided by the four rules in managing a crisis:

 - In case someone is injured, the safety of the rescuers comes first and before that of the victim.

 - Use procedures you have learned and practiced – this is no time to experiment.

 - Stay with the group.
 It is sometimes necessary to scout around while route-finding, but everyone should always be within communication range, and preferably within shouting distance.

 The best way to avoid trouble is to anticipate it.
 Leaders should always be thinking ahead, asking “What if…?”s.
 In camp, they think of the climb; during the ascent, of the descent; in success, of retreat.
 They look for early signs of fatigue in participants, mentally record potential shelters, keep watch on the time, and note changes in the weather.
 Trying to stay a step ahead, they hope to avoid problems or to catch burgeoning ones before they become a full-blown crisis.
 Get in the habit of anticipating trouble while planning a trip.
 For example, “On this ridge, what’s the best escape route?”